HGH is essential for children to grow, however, HGH still plays a vital role in adults.

 The pituitary gland, though tiny in size, is one of the most important glands of your endocrine system.
 This tiny gland with a big role, can be found at the base of your brain.
 The primary function of the pituitary gland is the production and release of Human Growth Hormone, also known as HGH, or alternatively, simply “growth hormone.”

 As you might deduce from these names, HGH is responsible for “growth.”
-It is HGH that stimulates all of the processes from cellular division to bone growth, that allow children to grow to teens, and teens to achieve their full strength and stature as adults.
+It is HGH that stimulates all of the processes from cellular division to bone growth, which allow children to grow to teens, and teens to achieve their full strength and stature as adults.
 While HGH is vitally important during those growing years, we still need HGH even as adults, so that we can continue to replace damaged cells, and to maintain good muscle mass and bone health throughout our lives.
 And yet, despite the continued need for HGH, the production of growth hormone decreases the older you get.
 Not surprisingly, your HGH levels drop most dramatically as you enter middle age, and all the aches, pains, and other symptoms of “growing old,” begin.

 Are you a man or woman over 40?
 Think back for a minute.
 Were you stronger, fitter, and your mind sharper when you were 20, than you are now?
 Even if you are not middle aged yet, we all know that someone in their 20s is physically stronger and mentally quicker than someone in their 70s.